mcvine/devel/design/sampleassembly-scaffolding.md

 ## Sample yaml schema

+Most items are self-explanatory.
+Here are some that require more explanation:

 * orientation: optional. only for single crystal samples
 * excitations: optional. only for inelastic samples

 ## scaffolding

-* The sample material and geometry part is written to sampleassembly.xml
+* The sample material and geometry part is written into sampleassembly.xml
 * The sections for excitations are written into ...-scatterer.xml.
 Also written are relevant data files.

+### Implementation
+See mcvine/workflow#17, mcvine/workflow#20

 ## Shape